cmksoftdev/ATOM/Docs/docu.md

 This is possible by using reflection.
 In this article I will show you how to achieve this.

 ### Requirement
-This article is for beginners, but to understand everything in the article you should know the basics of the following technics:
+This article is for beginners, but to understand everything, you should know the basics of the following technics:

 * Reflection
 * Interfaces